Kelly Thompson: Awards

 For her work on Hawkeye, Thompson was nominated for an Eisner Award for Best Continuing Series in 2018.
 A year later, she was nominated for an Eisner Award for Best Writer for her work on Nancy Drew (Dynamite); Hawkeye, Jessica Jones, Mr. & Mrs. X, Rogue & Gambit, Uncanny X-Men and West Coast Avengers (Marvel).
 In 2021, she won an Eisner Award for Best New Series for her work on Black Widow.
 Her series It's Jeff! was nominated for Best Digital Comic at the 2022 Eisner Awards.

 At the 2024 Eisner Awards, she received the most nominations with being up for five awards, including Best Limited Series, Best New Series, Best Continuing Series, Best Humor Publication and Best Writer.
 She, with artists Gurihiru, won Best Humor Publication for It's Jeff: The Jeff-Verse #1.
 In 2025, Thompson was nominated for an Eisner Award for Best Writer for her work on Absolute Wonder Woman, Birds of Prey (DC); Scarlett (Image Skybound); Venom War: It's Jeff #1 (Marvel).
 Additionally, Absolute Wonder Woman won Best New Series.
+The first collected edition of Absolute Wonder Woman was nominated for the Hugo Award for Best Graphic Story or Comic in 2026.
+At the 2026 Eisner Awards, she was nominated for Best Writer for her work on Absolute Wonder Woman, Birds of Prey (DC); Jeff the Land Shark (Marvel).
+Furthermore, Absolute Wonder Woman was nominated for Best Continuing Series and Jeff the Land Shark was nominated for Best Humor Publication at the Eisner Awards.